genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 At the heart of the server is the data persistence layer and the **data model**.
 You model your data by defining fields, then tables, then views.

-Once you have a data model defined, you can start bringing your application to life by creating **events** in an event handler process, which have access to the data layer importing auto-generated data repositories, to handle the business logic with code written in languages such as Kotlin and/or Java.
+Once you have a data model defined, you can start bringing your application to life by creating **events** in an Event Handler process, which have access to the data layer importing auto-generated data repositories, to handle the business logic with code written in languages such as Kotlin and/or Java.

-When it comes to displaying the data, you can configure a **data server** to distribute the data to the front end.
-The data server is a GPAL component that streams the data in real time to subscribers such as a data grid component in the front end.
-You can also bind a button in the UI to an event (action) defined in your event handler.
+When it comes to displaying the data, you can configure a **Data Server** to distribute the data to the front end.
+The Data Server is a GPAL component that streams the data in real time to subscribers, such as a data grid component in the front end.
+You can also bind a button in the UI to an event (action) defined in your Event Handler.

-All of this managed by the Genesis low-code platform.
-You don't need to worry about inter-process communication or even how to connect the front end to the back end as the Platform handles a web socket connection between the browser and the data server for you.
-Simply defining something as simple as the example below will get you a data grid showing all trades in real time:
+All of this is managed by the Genesis low-code platform.
+You don't need to worry about inter-process communication or even how to connect the front end to the back end, as the Platform handles a web socket connection between the browser and the data server for you.
+Even defining something as simple as the example below will get you a data grid showing all trades in real time:

 Back end
 ```kotlin